 - Hydration is your source for sweat: The better you hydrate – during exercise as well as throughout the day – the more efficient your body will be when it comes to sweat production.
 Remember, when there’s not enough fluid to go around, your body starts an internal competition for resources, and all systems experience diminished performance.
 You don’t absorb and digest food as well, your muscles don’t function as well, and you don’t regulate core temperature as well.

 - Evaporative cooling works just as well whether it’s your sweat or bottled/tap water that’s evaporating off your skin.
 Even if you’re well hydrated, it’s a good idea to dump water over your head and body during training sessions and races in hot weather.
 You’ll make your body’s job a bit easier by slightly alleviating the demand for sweat.
 Ice socks work the same way; the ice absorbs heat from your body to melt the ice, and then the water carries away additional heat as it evaporates out of clothing or off your skin.

-- Electrolyte drinks or carbohydrate/electrolyte drinks like GU Electrolyte Brew should be a part of during-exercise nutrition strategy whenever your workouts are going to be longer than 1 hour.
-For workouts shorter than an hour, sports drinks may still enhance your performance, but generally you’ll start short workouts with enough carbohydrates and electrolytes on board to complete a high-quality one-hour session.
+- Electrolyte drinks or carbohydrate/electrolyte drinks should be a part of during-exercise nutrition strategy whenever your workouts are going to be longer than 1 hour.
+For workouts shorter than an hour, electrolyte drinks may still be somewhat helpful, but generally you’ll start short workouts with enough carbohydrates and electrolytes on board to complete a high-quality one-hour session.